3xcellent/go-roll/README.md

 # go-roll
-My attempt at a cli dnd dice roller
+My attempt at a cli dnd dice roller.
+I'm going to over-engineer the crap out of this...

 ## Install
 ```